Grocery store shoppers face empty shelves across Washington region

 “While there is plenty of food in the supply chain, we anticipate consumers will continue to experience sporadic disruptions in certain product categories as we have seen over the past year and [a] half due to the ongoing supply and labor challenges,” Dudlicek wrote.

 Baker, of FMI, said shoppers can take a few extra steps to ensure they’re still getting the items they need.
 First, he said, meal planning for the week can help shoppers better utilize the items they have and ensure they have a plan before entering the store.
-And much like Andersson chose fish instead of chicken, Baker said that being willing to substitute can help.
+And as in the case of Andersson choosing fish instead of chicken, Baker said that being willing to substitute can help.

 Some persistence might, too.